Taskbar not hiding in fullscreen mode in Windows 11/10? Don’t worry, you can turn this around!

-We previously wrote a arctile on Why is Taskbar Showing Full-screen?
+We previously wrote a tactile on Why is Taskbar Showing Full-screen?
 How to Fix it, maybe you can check it out to get an idea.

-The taskbar is a useful interface element for keeping track of all your open windows and most-used apps, but sometimes you might want it out-of-sight.
+The taskbar is a user interface element for keeping track of all your open windows and most used apps, but sometimes you might want it out of sight.
 That's why the “Automatically hide the taskbar” feature was created!
-With this setting in Windows 10 (and even the new Windows 11), the taskbar will automatically hide when not in use.
+With this setting in Windows 10 (and even the new Windows 11), the taskbar will automatically hide when not used.